LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 }
 ```

-3) Now we can finally move our code for Confirmation page step from the old Steps class file to ConfirmationPageSteps class
+3) Now move our code for Confirmation page step from the old Steps class file to ConfirmationPageSteps class like so:
 ### ConfirmationPageSteps.java
 ```
 package stepDefinitions;